-Then the teacher can ask the questions and the student will answer using the correct preposition.
-Alternatively, to also practice writing the sentences, ask students to write their answer down first, before asking them to say their answer.
+Then the teacher can ask the questions, and the student will answer using the correct preposition.
+Alternatively, to also practice writing the sentences, ask students to write their answers down first before asking them to say their answers.

 Step 5: Review